Danielmelody/taichi_pt/README.md

 ```

 and you a ready to go.

-To see a interactive result **zoom in/out, press and drag the mouse to see different rendering result from different camera position**
+Zoom in/out, press and drag the mouse to see a interactive result